sffranke/roaster/README.md

 # roaster
 ## Hardware
-- Coffee Roaster (electrically heated pan with an arm that moves the beans)
+- Coffee Roaster (electrically heated pan with an arm to move the beans)
 - MAX6675 Thermoelement
 - Thermo Sensor 100mm Spade K-Typ Thermoelement (connected inside the body to the metal of the pan)
 - Arduini Uno (or any other Arduino)